sharmaadityaHQ/BossY/README.md

 ## Tech stack used 💻

-- Front end : It is is made using React, HTML and CSS and you can customize the look of the Boss Machine by accessing the code in the `src` folder.
+- Front end : It is made using React, HTML and CSS and you can customize the look of the Boss Machine by accessing the code in the `src` folder.

-- Back end : It is made using `Express.js` and is present in the `server` folder.
+- Back end : It is made using `Express.js` and is present in the [server](https://github.com/sharmaaditya570191/BossY/tree/master/server) folder.

-- Data base : It is organised using JavaScript and is present in `db.js` under `server` directory.
+- Data base : It is organised using JavaScript and is present in [db.js](https://github.com/sharmaaditya570191/BossY/blob/master/server/db.js) under `server` directory.
 The database uses `faker.js` to generate massive amounts of realistic fake data in `Node.js` and the `browser`.

-- Tests ⚠️ : The tests are written using Mocha and Chai as the assertion library and are present in the `test` folder.
+- Tests ⚠️ : The tests are written using Mocha and Chai as the assertion library and are present in the [test](https://github.com/sharmaaditya570191/BossY/tree/master/test) folder.

 ## Contribution 🤝